Stephen D. Christensen

 He is experienced as both an intrepreneur and entrepreneur who helped launch four enterprises: a business communications company, a private equity investment company, a roundtable program for CEOs, and a non-profit ministry.
 As a business and ministry leader, he draws upon more than 25 years of diversified leadership, management and fund raising experience to design and implement new initiatives and innovative programs.

-Since 2001, he serves as executive vice president for external relations and special assistant to the president at Concordia University in Irvine, California, USA.
+In 2014, he was appointed Dean of the School of Business at Concordia University in Irvine, California, USA.
 He also teaches in the business school and speaks frequently to many groups.
 In 2002, he created the University’s Faith and Business Forum.
 Over 7,500 business leaders have participated in the Forum events.
 He also founded Concordia’s Center for Faith and Business.
 In 2007, his development team completed the university’s $22 million capital campaign.

 In 2008 he established a non-profit ministry called Faith and Work Life (FWL).
 As its founder and president, he oversees the ministry’s programs that helps Christians better understand work from God’s perspective and how to apply biblical principles to secular work.
 FWL offers events, curriculum and other programs, working with Christians in the workplace, businesses as well as churches and universities.
 His delights in helping churches establish work life discipleship programs and also teaching entrepreneurship classes.
 Participants write their business plans and are coached by successful entrepreneurs.

 Prior to this, he served as the vice president of marketing at TeeHub, LLC (Irvine, CA), a start-up video communications company.
 He developed the company’s marketing and sales strategies that launching the business.
 He was also chief advancement officer at Olive Crest Foster Homes and Services for Abused Children (Santa Ana, CA), managing the external relations programs including 6 regional development officers in 3 states that raised $6 million annually.